hylo-lang/specification/spec.md

     print(s) // "  Hello,\n  World!"
     ```

-### Keyowrds
+### Keywords

-1. A keywords are reserved identifiers.
+1. Keywords are reserved identifiers.
 They have the form:

     ```ebnf
     keyword ::= (one of)
-      Any Never as as! _as!! async await break catch conforance continue deinit else extension false for fun if import in infix init let match namespace nil postfix prefix private public return sink static true try type typealias var where while yield
+      Any Never as as! _as!! async await break catch conformance continue deinit else extension false for fun if import in infix init let match namespace nil postfix prefix private public return sink static true try type typealias var where while yield
     ```